+Using a dash cam can help you in certain scenarios during a police stop.
 No federal law outlaws dashcams, but take care not to run afoul of other laws in the process.
-For example, some states prohibit mounting anything on the windshield — including a dashcam — because it could possibly obstruct the driver’s view.
+For example, some states prohibit mounting anything on the windshield, including a dashcam, because it could possibly obstruct the driver’s view.

 Other laws pertain to legal surveillance.
-Depending on the state you’re in, it could be against the law to record the conversations of your passengers without explicitly announcing that you’re doing so.
-If you plan to use a dash camera, especially when it comes to encounters with law enforcement, it’s best to be above-board and transparent about any recording devices in use.
+Depending on the state you’re in and whether you live in a one party or two party consent state, it could be against the law to record the conversations of your passengers without explicitly announcing that you’re doing so.
+If you plan to use a dash camera or record a traffic stop, especially when it comes to encounters with law enforcement, it’s best to be above-board and transparent about any recording devices in use.